aau-claaudia/hpc/docs/ucloud/how-to-access.md

 ---

 ## Direct access
 All Aalborg University users automatically have access to UCloud and can simply log in using their WAYF credentials (university logon credentials).
 This gives you access to **"My Workspace"** with a starting quota of 2000 CPU-hours that can be used in the standard web app environment.
-This is the quickest and most user-friendly way to access HPC as a first-time user.
+This is the quickest and most user-friendly way to access high-performance computing (HPC) as a first-time user.

 [Log in to UCloud](https://cloud.sdu.dk/app/dashboard){ .md-button .md-button--primary target=_blank }